lorey/obsi/README.md

 - fully containerized within Docker, no dependencies needed
 - super careful with your vault and will never overwrite anything
 - tool-independent to make sure, your notes stay truly text-based

+## Obsi compared to...

+- [Obsidian](https://obsidian.md): Obsidian is a program/app that allows you to interactively work with your markdown-files, it can be extended with many plugins that all run within Obsidian. obsi is command line based and works directly with your files for you.
+It's basically a text-focused extension of what you can do with Obsidian.
+- [DataView](https://github.com/blacksmithgu/obsidian-dataview): DataView is an Obsidian addon which allows you to dynamically query your vault like a database.
+The results are shown in Obsidian.
+The issue is that they are not persisted and can thus not be used without Obsidian, e.g. when not using the app.
+To me, this was a huge drawback, as I wanted to have my notes tool-independent.
+Also, its functionality is limited to fetching data, not file-generation or even machine learning applications.

 ## Usage
 Get obsi running with these five steps: